What is Downtown?

 To recognize, revitalize, preserve and promote the historic, cultural, social and economic significance of Monroe’s Downtown.

-As a Main Street America™ Accredited program, The City of Monroe, Downtown is a recognized leading program among the national network of more than 1,200 neighborhoods and communities who share both a commitment to creating high-quality places and to building stronger communities through preservation-based economic development.
+As a Main Street America™ Accredited program, Downtown Monroe is a recognized leading program among the national network of more than 1,200 neighborhoods and communities who share both a commitment to creating high-quality places and to building stronger communities through preservation-based economic development.
 All Main Street America™ Accredited programs meet a set of National Accreditation Standards of Performance as outlined by the National Main Street Center.